Breeding, Whelping

 • Rub nose sideways on nipple if needed to get puppy to attach and nurse.

 Some breeders like to remove puppies from the whelping area and transfer them to a box with a warm water bottle or heating pad until all puppies are born.
-This is good to do as it ensures no pups get squashed during labor.
+This is good to do so mom can focus on delivering the next pups and it ensures no pups get squashed during labor.

 What To Do After The Puppies Are Born

-When your mom is all done with birth, Long Acting Penicillin or Oxytocin can be given to start uterine involution and foster milk production.
+When your mom is all done with birth, Oxytocin can be given to start uterine involution and foster milk production.

 Discharge is seen after nursing in response to Oxytocin milk let down.
 Uterine discharge or involution will happen for four weeks.
 Discharge should be less every week, and discharge should never have an odor.